MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

     Security groups are listed in DACLs that define permissions on resources and objects.
 When assigning permissions for resources (file shares, printers, and so on), administrators should assign those permissions to a security group rather than to individual users.
 The permissions are assigned once to the group, instead of several times to each individual user.
 Each account that is added to a group receives the rights that are assigned to that group in Active Directory along with the user receiving permissions that are defined for that group.

-Like distribution groups, security groups can be used as an email entity.
-Sending an email message to the group sends the message to all the members of the group.
+Like distribution groups, you can use a security group as an email entity.
+Sending an email message to a security group sends the message to all the members of the group.

 ### Group scope